plaidpants/ANKH-VR/README.md

 # ANHK-VR

-This is an early alpha attempt to run the original Ultima 4 in VR.
+This is an early alpha attempt to run the original Ultima 4 in VR using the Unity3D game engine.
 Currently it will run on the Windows PC with an Oculus Rift but other systems may be supported in the future.

 Instructions: